Faculty Mentoring - Department Heads

 Managing Plans of Work

 The Plan of Work is an effective vehicle to reinforce your expectations of the new faculty member, define a balanced set of goals, and uncover areas of needed support.
-Faculty Mentoring @RIT: A Guide for Department Heads contains a list of sample Plan of Work goals typical for new faculty.
+See Managing the Plan of Work (PDF).

 Mentors vs. Supervisors